 - Demonstrates compliance with all state, federal and all other regulatory agency requirements.

-BS /BA Degree in Molecular Biology or related field required.
-Master’s Degree in a molecular biology field is advantageous.
+- Education: BS /BA Degree in Molecular Biology or related field required.
+Master’s Degree in a molecular biology field is preferred.

 - 1-2 years of Genomics-based Laboratory Experience required, and at least 2 years experience in a laboratory setting or